maicaalmonte/nutricalculator/README.md

 The fetched news articles are returned in a JSON format.
 Flask Routes:

-The / route renders an HTML template (index.html) which is served as the landing page.
-The /fetch_data route is a POST endpoint that retrieves food product data from OpenFoodFacts.
-The /fetch_news route is a GET endpoint that retrieves news articles based on a search query from the NewsData.io API.
-Error Handling:

 Error handling is implemented to ensure that appropriate error messages are returned in case of issues like invalid inputs or API fetch errors.
 Requirements:
 Flask: Web framework for building the application.